SOFTS-London cocoa rises to record high as supplies tighten

 COFFEE

-* March arabica coffee KCc2 fell by 1.8% to $1.7105 per lb, although the contract was still on track for a small weekly gain of about 1.1%.
+* March arabica coffee KCc2 fell by 1.95% to $1.7080 per lb although the contract was still on track for a small weekly gain of less than 1%.

 * Dealers said short-term supply tightness was continuing to lead to a drawdown in exchange stocks.